-U.S. oil prices rise to two-year high on pipeline outage
+U.S. crude at more than two-year high on pipeline outage

-U.S. oil prices jumped to a two-year high on Friday as North American markets tightened on the partial closure of the Keystone pipeline connecting Canadian oilfields with the United States.
+Oil prices climbed on Friday, with U.S. oil crude hitting a more than two-year high as North American markets tightened on the partial shutdown of a pipeline linking Canada with the United States.

 Trading activity was expected to be low on Friday due to the U.S. Thanksgiving holiday.

-Benchmark Brent crude was trading flat at $63.58 a barrel, up just 3 cents on the day, after spending much of the Asia trading session in negative territory.
+Benchmark Brent crude was trading up 23 cents at $63.78 a barrel.

-PVM Oil Associates strategist Tamas Varga said the oil spill that shut the Keystone pipeline was supporting U.S. crude, flipping prices into backwardation, when front-month prices rise above those for future months, indicating an undersupplied market.
+PVM Oil Associates strategist Tamas Varga said the spill that shut the Keystone pipeline was helping U.S. crude, flipping prices into backwardation, when front-month prices rise above those for future months, indicating an undersupplied market.

 "January is now 4 cents more expensive than February, and I think we have not seen that for three years," he said.